apache/spark/docs/running-on-yarn.md

   </td>
 </tr>
 <tr>
-  <td><code>spark.yarn.app.priority</code></td>
+  <td><code>spark.yarn.priority</code></td>
   <td>(none)</td>
   <td>
   Application priority for YARN to define pending applications ordering policy, those with higher integer value have a better opportunity to be activated.
-Currently Application priority is supported only for FIFO ordering policy.
+Currently, YARN only supports application priority when using FIFO ordering policy.
   </td>
 </tr>
 <tr>